-Teddy Macker is the author of the collection of poetry “This World” (foreword by Brother David Steindl-Rast).
-His writing appears in the Los Angeles Times, Orion, The Sun, Tin House, and elsewhere.
-For many years he taught literature at UC Santa Barbara.
-He lives with his wife and daughters on a small farm in Carpinteria, California.
+Teddy Macker’s writing appears in Front Porch Republic, the Los Angeles Times, Orion, Tablet, The Sun, Tin House, and elsewhere.
+He lives on a small farm in Carpinteria, California with his wife and daughters.

 A skeptic’s take on such a variety of experience would chalk it up as privileged gonzo larkishness or chest-beating thrill-seeking—an understandable take, one likely partly true.
 But there was more to it.
 For I’ve not acknowledged the murders of his father and uncle; the psychic fallout in the family afterward; and his years-long struggle with drug addiction.
 That Mr. Kennedy had such an appetite for life despite these harrowings is considerable.